molovol/MoloVol/README.md

 at [dockerhub](https://hub.docker.com/r/bsvogler/molovol) or be built locally.
 Dockerfiles are in the 'container' directory.
 If you build locally replace the `bsvogler/molovol` with your local image name.

 - For a short-lived container: Pass the CLI arguments in the run command:  `docker run -it bsvogler/molovol ./launch_headless.sh <yourMolovolArguments>`
-- To run web application http://localhost:80: run `docker run -dt -p 80:5000 bsvogler/molovol`.
+- To run web application http://localhost:80: run `docker run -dt --restart=always -p 80:5000 --name molovol bsvogler/molovol`.
 When not otherwise specified the default port is 5000.

+How to update:
+`docker pull bsvogler/molovol`
+`docker stop molovol`
+`docker rm molovol`

+To serve it with https you need to put a reverse proxy in front of it.
+For example with nginx.

 ## Getting Help